Image Handling

 Questions

-• How to read and process images in Python?
+- How to read and process images in Python?

-• How is an image mask created?
+- How is an image mask created?

-• What are colour channels in images?
+- What are colour channels in images?

-• How to deal with big images?
+- How do you deal with big images?

 Objectives

-• Understanding 2-dimensional greyscale images.
+- Understanding 2-dimensional greyscale images

-• Learning image masking.
+- Learning image masking

-• 2-dimensional colour images, colour channels
+- 2-dimensional colour images and colour channels

-• Decreasing memory load
+- Decreasing memory load when dealing with images

 Prerequisites

-• Plots and subplots with matplotlib
+- Plots and subplots with matplotlib

-This lesson has no explicit exercises.
+This lesson has no explicit practice exercises.
 At each step, use images of your own choice to practice.
 There are many image file formats, different colour schemes etc for which you can try to find similar or analogous solutions.

 Challenge